cpml-au/Flex/README.md

 3. **Is it possible to get the best individuals in a sympy format?**

-   Yes, but only for standard algebraic symbolic regression, by using the class method `get_best_individual_sympy`
+   Yes, but only for standard algebraic symbolic regression, by using the class method `get_best_individual_sympy`.

+4. **Why isn't there a pre-defined fitness/predict/score function?**

+   To maintain maximum _flexibility_, this library avoids "black-box" functions.
+While this requires a slightly more verbose setup, it ensures you have total control over the evolution logic.
+To get started quickly, we recommend using one of our tutorials as a foundation for your specific implementation.

+## Repositories using Flex

+The following projects leverage Flex for their evolution pipelines.
+If you have a project you would like to showcase, please submit a pull request with your repository details to be included in this list.

+- [SR-DEC_Examples](https://github.com/cpml-au/SR-DEC_Examples): benchmarks for symbolic regression paired with discrete exterior calculus.
+- [SR-Traffic](https://github.com/cpml-au/SR-Traffic): symbolic regression of fundamental diagrams of first-order traffic flow models.
+- [SR-CLF](https://github.com/cpml-au/SR-CLF): symbolic regression of Control Lyapunov Functions.

 ## Acknowledgements